 An important note on positive test results: your induration will likely not go away for 3-4 weeks.
 That is normal.
 If it becomes red and starts creating ulcers, talk to your doctors.

 If there is no induration present at the site of the test, you most likely do not have TB.
 However, there are factors, such as viral infections, vaccinations, certain diseases, or medicines you might be consuming, that could generate a false negative for a Tuberculin test.
 People who are on chemotherapy treatments, have the AIDS virus, or use steroids can experience a false negative result.
 Be sure to answer all your doctor’s questions honestly when giving your medical history so they can accurately read your test results.

 What Is A 2-Step PPD Test?

-Follow Up Tests
+Follow Up Tests for TB

 On the other hand, a negative result doesn’t mean that you will remain negative forever.
 Everyone should consider taking an annual PPD test, but especially if you fall into one of the more vulnerable categories listed above.
 At all Statcare locations, you can get an accurate PPD test read by a doctor you trust, for only $40.

-So, Should You Get a PPD Test?
+So, Should You Get Tested?